pupsicola/DanceDanceRevolution-NX/Readme.md

 This theme is still a work in progress.

+There are several minor file name errors that are in the present build that won't be in the final release.
+I'd recommend using the theme in full screen for the time being to avoid these errors.

 As of now and probably for a while going forward, the theme only supports single play event mode.
 2 player and doubles might be implemented in the future but it would probably take a while as everything so far has been tailored towards a single player, single pad experience.

 There is a decent amount of polish I'd still like to add, particularly in ScreenStageInformation and possibly the transition/attract screens and profile select.